TiNredmc/TLHXsmartfarming/README.md

-# Smart Pea Sporut Farm
+# Smart Pea Sprout Farm
 Grade 11 High school project.
 Creat the working prototype of the smart farming system using IoT based on ESP8266 NodeMCU Microcontroller and NETPIE server.

 # Notice >> School project.
 Maintained by TinLethax.